nguyenvukhang/kitty2/docs/keyboard-protocol.rst

 distinguish these, use the :ref:`disambiguate <disambiguate>` flag.

-Terminals may choose what they want to do about functional keys that have no legacy encoding. kitty chooses to encode these using ``CSI u`` encoding even in legacy mode, so that they become usable even in programs that do not understand the full kitty keyboard protocol.
+Terminals may choose what they want to do about functional keys that have no legacy encoding. alatty chooses to encode these using ``CSI u`` encoding even in legacy mode, so that they become usable even in programs that do not understand the full alatty keyboard protocol.
 However, terminals may instead choose to ignore such keys in legacy mode instead, or have an option to control this behavior.

 .. _legacy_text: